LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 That is where remote repositories come in.
 Instead of keeping a Git repository only on a local machine, the code base is in a **remote repository** and the programmers working on it keep copies on their local machine.

-To get started with remote repositories, create an account on `Github <https://www.github.com/>`_.
+To get started with remote repositories, create an account on `GitHub <https://www.github.com/>`_.
 From there, programmers can create a remote repository, view commit history, and report issues with the code.